Martin boundaries and asymptotic behavior of branching random walks: Introduction

-At this point it is natural to conjecture that the extinction probabilities $\{\mathbf{q}(x,U)\}_x$ of BRW in $U$ are related to the properties of $\partial U$.
+One may ask whether the statements in Theorem~\ref{prop:equivalent} can be strengthened.
+Namely, in $(i)$ we wonder whether $\rho_U=\phi_U=\rho_G$; this is discussed in Remark~\ref{rem:rho=phi} and the answer is negative: indeed, there are examples where $\rho(U)=\phi(U)<\rho(G)$.
+From $(ii)$ and $(iii)$ it is natural to conjecture that the extinction probabilities $\{\mathbf{q}(x,U)\}_x$ of BRW in $U$ are related to the properties of $\partial U$.
 This is an instance of the more general question of whether $\{\mathbf{q}(x,U)\}_x=\{\mathbf{q}(x,U')\}_x$ is related to $\partial U=\partial U'$ or $\gamma_o(\partial U \triangle \partial U')=0$.
-We show that in general the answer is negative (Proposition \ref{prop:densenopersistence}).
-However, in the particular case where $U$ is connected the answer is positive (Propositions \ref{pro:connectedequalboundary} and \ref{pro:survivalpositivemeasure}).
-In a nutshell, we find instances of subgraphs $U$ such that even if $\gamma_o(\partial U)>0$ we have that BRW does not survive in $U$; moreover, there are other cases where $\gamma_o(\partial U)=0$ but BRW persists globally on $U$ (cf.\ Section \ref{subsec:nullandpersistence}).
+We show that generic sets with equal boundary may have different extinction probabilities and there might be survival w.p.p.~in one set and a.s.~extinction in the other (Proposition \ref{prop:densenopersistence}).
+However, in the particular case where $U$ is connected this cannot happen (Propositions \ref{pro:connectedequalboundary} and \ref{pro:survivalpositivemeasure}).
+In a nutshell, we find examples of subgraphs $U$ such that $\gamma_o(\partial U)>0$ and the BRW does not survive in $U$; moreover, there are other cases where $\gamma_o(\partial U)=0$ but the BRW persists globally on $U$ (see Section \ref{subsec:nullandpersistence}).

-The following finds precise bounds for global persistence of BRW in a neighborhood $U$.
+The following theorem finds precise bounds on $\m$ for global persistence of BRWs in a connected subgraph $U$.

-\begin{Theorem} Let $U$ denote any non-empty neighborhood of a Borel set $A$.
-Whenever $\m$ is so that $ \frac{\phi_U}{\rho_U} < \m \leq \frac{1}{\rho_U}, $ then the BRW induced by $U$ can persist globally in $U$, but it cannot persist locally. \end{Theorem} Note that the statement does \emph{not} imply that under the given conditions global persistence of $\{\B_n\}_n$ occurs with positive probability.
-In order to ensure persistence with positive probability we need some extra assumptions (see below) however, if persistence does occur in this regime, then by Theorem \ref{thm:local-surv} it is only global but not local.
+\begin{Theorem} Let $U$ denote a connected subgraph.
+Whenever $\m$ is so that $ \frac{\phi_U}{\rho_U} < \m \leq \frac{1}{\rho_U}, $ then the BRW induced by $U$ can persist globally in $U$, but it cannot persist locally. \end{Theorem} Note that the statement does \emph{not} imply that under the given conditions there is positive probability of global persistence in $U$.
+In order to ensure persistence we need some extra assumptions (see below) however, if persistence does occur in this regime, then by Theorem \ref{thm:local-surv} it is only global but not local.